Colonel Kevin Jordan: (603) 271-3128

 Lieutenant Heidi Murphy: (603) 271-3127

-CONCORD, NH — Hikers, climbers, back country skiers, kayakers and other outdoor enthusiasts are encouraged to purchase their voluntary annual Hike Safe Card for 2020.
-Card sales help defray the costs of training and rescue equipment for NH Fish and Game Law Enforcement Conservation Officers, preparing them to come to your aid if the unexpected happens.
+Concord, NH – Hikers, snowshoers, cross country and back country skiers, climbers, and all other outdoor enthusiasts are encouraged to purchase their voluntary annual Hike Safe card for 2021.
+Card sales help ensure that NH Fish and Game Law Enforcement Conservation Officers, trained in wilderness rescue, are there to come to your aid if the unexpected happens.

-Valid for the calendar year, the 2020 Hike Safe Cards cost $25 for an individual, or $35 for a family, and are good for the calendar year ending December 31, 2020.
+Valid for the calendar year, the 2021 Hike Safe cards cost $25 for an individual, or $35 for a family, and are good for the calendar year ending December 31, 2021.
 The price is the same for both residents and nonresidents.
 You can purchase the card for someone else — they make a great gift for any adventurer.

 Cards can be purchased online at www.wildnh.com/safe and at New Hampshire Fish and Game Department Headquarters, 11 Hazen Drive, in Concord.

-Because of year-round unpredictable weather and rugged terrain throughout the Granite State, the Hike Safe card has become popular among outdoor enthusiasts, and revenues raised through their sale go to the Department’s Search and Rescue Fund.
-As of September 1, 2019, the New Hampshire Fish and Game Department sold 5,657 cards, which generated $143,403.00 for the fund.
-So far in 2019, Fish and Game have conducted a total of 189 search and rescue missions.
+Because of year-round unpredictable weather and the rugged terrain that characterizes the Granite State, the Hike Safe card has become popular among outdoor enthusiasts, and revenues raised through their sale go to the Department’s Search and Rescue Fund to help defray the cost of training and equipment.
+As of November 30, 2020, the New Hampshire Fish and Game Department has sold 7,737 cards this year, which generated over $150,000 for the fund.
+So far in 2020, Fish and Game Conservation Officers have responded to over 250 search and rescue calls.
 The card also exempts holders from certain liability for repaying search and rescue costs.

 Purchasing a hunting or fishing license also provides you with the same protection as a Hike Safe card.
 In addition to Hike Safe card revenues, Fish and Game’s Search and Rescue Fund is supported by a $1 fee collected for each boat, snowmobile, and OHRV registered in New Hampshire.